apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > We're all working together differently, but we're all contributing to open source.

-Masamatsu says that when he first started participating in the community, he went through most of the APISIX documentation he could see at the time.
+Zhengsong says that when he first started participating in the community, he went through most of the APISIX documentation he could see at the time.
 So when he was working in his company, his colleagues asked him questions, and although he was not very clear, he knew the distribution of the project's documentation, so he could look it up directly and know roughly what the problem was.
 He believes that reading the documentation is an appropriate way to get familiar with the project.

 The Apache APISIX project website has a good guide for newcomers, including how to raise PR.
 If you want to participate in the community, you can first read the main documentation on the website and Github to get a basic understanding of the project and the distribution of the project's documentation, and then index the documentation as needed.

 If you want to contribute to the code, or participate in the design, some knowledge of Ngnix or OpenResty is necessary.
 This includes looking at their official documentation and code, and learning about their implementation of relevant features.

-Masamatsu said, "I think this step is impossible to skip."
+Zhengsong said, "I think this step is impossible to skip."

 Of course, you can get involved in the community as a user.
 For example, if you think there is something wrong with the documentation, or if you follow the documentation and find that it is not the case, you can also raise some issues to point out these problems.